Related Content

 By platform 4 and 5 on the concourse is this alternative route to all four of the Underground lines, which serve Waterloo.

-It provides the quickest access from this side of the station to the Waterloo and City line, which on Mondays to Saturdays provides a one-stop hop to Bank station, but avoid it if you'll be taking the other lines, becasue it isn't a short-cut.
+It provides the quickest access from this side of the station to the Waterloo and City line, which on Mondays to Saturdays provides a one-stop hop to Bank station, but avoid this entrance if you'll be taking the other lines, because it isn't actually a short-cut.

 Something also worth being aware of is that step-free access is available to the Bakerloo, Jubilee and Waterloo & City lines, but the platforms that the Northern line trains use can only be accessed by using a short flight of stairs.